Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Conclusion

 \section{Conclusion}

-We believe that the monotonicity assumption plays a key role in regression problems with ordinal predictors as well as an ordinal response.
+We believe that the monotonicity assumption plays a key role in regression problems with both ordinal predictors and an ordinal response.
 Obviously, monotonicity cannot be taken for granted in every application, but as is the case for the linear assumption for interval scaled variables, it means that the impact of a predictor on the response works in the same way over the whole range of the scale.

 \cite{espinosa2019constrained} already proposed an approach to decide about whether monotonicity is appropriate at all, and what monotonicity direction to choose for which variable.
 This was based on one-dimensional confidence intervals, not taking the potential dependence between parameters appropriately into account, resulting in weaker power than possible.
 Here we show that looking at higher dimensional CRs the asymptotic theory of the unconstrained POCLM applies to the model with monotonicity constraints as well, unless parameters are on the boundary of the constrained space.
 Finite samples can highlight issues with the asymptotic approximation, namely where UMLE and CMLE are different, and where non-monotonic parameter vectors are in the UCR.
 For testing monotonicity, the unconstrained theory can be used, but assuming monotonicity, CRs need to be adapted.
 We propose some simple ways of doing that, and some tests of standard hypotheses of interest that are easy to evaluate.
 Finite sample theory is not easily available, neither is asymptotic theory on the boundary, therefore the CRs can only be validated empirically.
 Alternatives worthy to explore are bootstrap tests and confidence regions (\cite{hall1987bootstrap,olive2018regions}), although multivariate bootstrap CRs are often computationally expensive and rarely applied in the literature.
 It may also be possible if probably hard to adapt existing approaches to constrained inference (in particular potentially the approach in \cite{AMVZCaGo20,CoxShi22}) to the situation studied here.
+An interesting refinement of our approach, without deriving theory for parameters on the boundary, could be to consider parameters in the interior of the parameter space that approach the boundary at speed $\mathcal{O}(1/\sqrt{n})$ in Theorem 1.
+Such a result does currently not exist.

+Generally there is much scope for exploring alternative ideas, and our approach is probably not the last word on the matter, but we hope that it can stimulate further research.